python/cpython/Doc/library/socket.rst

 .. _host_port:

-- A pair ``(host, port)`` is used for the :const:`AF_INET` address family, where *host* is a string representing either a hostname in Internet domain notation like ``'daring.cwi.nl'`` or an IPv4 address like ``'100.50.200.5'``, and *port* is an integer.
+- A pair ``(host, port)`` is used for the :const:`AF_INET` address family, where *host* is a string representing either a hostname in internet domain notation like ``'daring.cwi.nl'`` or an IPv4 address like ``'100.50.200.5'``, and *port* is an integer.